stoeps13/connections-doc/source/admin/secure/t_secure_with_tam.md

     RewriteRule ^/\(.\*\) /pkmslogout \[noescape,L,R\]

+    !!! note
-    **Note:** You must add these rules to both the HTTP and HTTPS entries.
+    You must add these rules to both the HTTP and HTTPS entries.

     Ensure that the line that enables mod\_rewrite is not commented out by removing the preceding \# symbol.
 For example: